Hade21/Hade21/README.md

 - 👋 Hi, I’m Muhammad Abdurrohman
 - 👀 I’m interested in Front-end and Back-end Developer
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on any back-end or front-end project
 - 📫 Contact me at WhatsApp +6285641889512